dariusz-a/AISRouting/docs/tech_design/core_features/exporting_routes_design.md

 - Business Value: Provides users with a portable, standards-compatible route file that can be imported into navigation systems or shared with colleagues.
 Enables downstream usage of optimized tracks produced by the application.
 - High-level approach: Reuse existing layered architecture.
 The UI orchestration is in the Presentation layer (View + ViewModel).
 The export workflow delegates serialization and file-system concerns to `IRouteExporter` in Infrastructure.
 The mapping logic relies on domain models in Core (`RouteWaypoint`, `ShipDataOut`) and utility helpers (time formatting, filename generation).
 All file operations perform validation and permission checks before write.

+**IMPORTANT: Coordinate System** - RouteWaypoint objects store Lat/Lon in **RADIANS** (not degrees).
+Input CSV files contain coordinates in degrees, which MUST be converted to radians during track generation.
+The XML export writes these radians values directly.
+This ensures compatibility with navigation systems that expect the route_waypoint_template.xml format.

 ## Architectural Approach
 - Patterns applied: MVVM for UI, Service Layer for export API (`IRouteExporter`), Dependency Injection for testability, and Repository-like abstraction for filesystem operations to allow mocking in tests.
 Error handling follows established cross-cutting concerns: specific exceptions, user-friendly messages, and structured logging.
 - Component hierarchy and relationships: